 SLS follows closely ongoing developments within international adjudicating organs, in particular the International Criminal Court, as well as in the academic community, and pays special attention to the interrelationship between concurring fields of law.
 The course is composed of lectures, workshops, and case studies; due time is dedicated to discussions with the speakers and among the participants.

-A maximum of 50 postgraduate or advanced law students, young academics, and professionals with experience in international criminal law, humanitarian law and human rights law will be admitted to attend the Salzburg Law School.
+Around 50 postgraduate or advanced law students, young academics, and professionals with experience in international criminal law, humanitarian law and human rights law will be admitted to attend the Salzburg Law School.
 Non-jurists may be accepted to participate in case they have sufficient academic or practical experience.
 In the last years participants have originated from more than 90 nations of all regions of the world.

 The Salzburg Law School on International Criminal Law, Humanitarian Law and Human Rights Law was established with the support of the University of Salzburg, the Law Faculty of the University of Salzburg and the European Law Students’ Association (ELSA) under the academic coordination of Professor Dr. Otto Triffterer.
 It is being continued by the University of Salzburg and its Law Faculty under the direction of Dr. Astrid Reisinger Coracini.